kcc-community/kcc-docs/en-us/README.md

 >Use the plug-in expand view to display at full screen, which can be more stable or choose "Accelerate" to increase gaslimt and gasPrice.

+9.How to use KCC bridge for cross-chain asset conversion service？

+>You can refer to our video tutorial：https://www.youtube.com/watch?v=kZdX1V2Tgnc

+>For more tutorials, please subscribe to our Youtube channel：https://www.youtube.com/channel/UCZhWm40SuAApnLqqq3F9o1w

 ## How to configure MetaMask Wallet

 Use Chrome browser open MetaMask [extension site](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=zh-CN)